gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 ### Strategic Input: Adding ATT&CK Tactics and Techniques

 The MITRE ATT&CK framework can provide high-level insight into threat actor behavior.
 At the strategic level, you can use it to:
-- Identify trends and adversary groups: By associating attacks with specific ATT&CK tactics (e.g., Initial Access, Persistence, Lateral Movement), you can observe emerging adversary tactics that could affect your industry.
+- Identify trends and adversary groups: By associating attacks with specific ATT&CK tactics (e.g. Initial Access, Persistence, Lateral Movement), you can observe emerging adversary tactics that could affect your industry.
 - Prioritize defensive actions: Knowing the TTPs associated with common threat actors or attack methods allows you to make informed decisions on which defenses or mitigations should be prioritized, such as strengthening defenses around Initial Access or improving detection for Lateral Movement.
 - Align with threat intelligence sources: Use MITRE ATT&CK mappings from threat reports to assess if your existing security controls address relevant adversary behaviors.